iprime2/queue-system/README.md

    # OR Using PNPM (Package Manager)
    pnpm install

-Your AQMS application should now be accessible in your browser at http://localhost:3000.

 ## Basic Git Commands

 Here are some common Git commands to work with this repository: